Random Walk (Implementation in Python)

-- numpy It’s also an external library in python it helps you to work with array and matrices.
+- numpy It’s also an external library in python it helps you to work with arrays and matrices.
 To install the library type the following code in cmd.

 pip install numpy

-- random It’s a built-in library of python we will use it to generate random points.
+- random It’s a built-in library of python we will use to generate random points.

-Let’s try to create random walk in 2D.
+Let’s try to create a random walk in 2D.

 - In computer networks, random walks can model the number of transmission packets buffered at a server.

-- In population genetics, random walk describes the statistical properties of genetic drift.
+- In population genetics, a random walk describes the statistical properties of genetic drift.

 - In image segmentation, random walks are used to determine the labels (i.e., “object” or “background”) to associate with each pixel.